jito-foundation/ncn-portal-admin/pow/README.md

 target as the upper boundary of a range: if a number (a hash) is lower than the boundary, it' valid, and vice versa,

+## 3. Persistence and CLI

+### **Database Structure**

+Bitcoin Core uses two "buckets" to store data:

+1. `blocks` stores metadata describing all the blocks in a chain
+2. `chainstate` stores the state of a chain, which is all currently unspent tx outputs and some metadata

+Also, blocksa are stored as separate files on the disk.
+This is done for a performance purpose: reading a single block won't require loading all (or some) of them into memory.

+### **Serialization**

+### **Persistence**

+1. Open a DB file
+2. Check if there's a blockchain stored in it.
+3. If there's a blockchain:
+   1. Create a new Blockchain instance
+   2. Set the tip of the Blockchain instance to the last block hash stored in the DB.
+4. If there's no existing blockchain
+   1. Create the genesis block
+   2. Store in the DB
+   3. Save the genesis block's hash as the last block hash.
+   4. Create a new Blockchain instance with its tip pointing at the genesis block.

+### **Inspecting Blockchain**

+will read them one by one.

+choosing a tip means "voting" for a blockchain

 ## Libraries

 - ~~[ecies](https://ecies.org/go/)~~